 - 9.26 A heritage assessment at the site allocation stage concluded that this site also provided the opportunity to strengthen the underlying character and appearance of the village through good design and limited materials palette and landscaping.
-The subsequent ecology check flagged the potential importance of the hedgerows which should therefore be maintained wherever possible as they are key features of the wildlife corridors. - 9.27 The site should be accessed via the onward link from the development Spring Meadows (site 20).
-This will ensure that problems associated with the existing site access and vehicular traffic along West Street are not exacerbated. - 9.28 Although the majority of the site lies outside any recognised flood risk zone, there is a very small area on the north-western boundary that current (2017) flood maps indicate may be prone to surface water flooding and given the local geological conditions and low-lying nature of the site, further investigation into groundwater conditions and surface water run-off will be required.
+The subsequent ecology check flagged the potential importance of the hedgerows which should therefore be maintained wherever possible as they are key features of the wildlife corridors. - 9.27 Ideally the site should be accessed via the onward link from the development of land South of Home Farm (site 20).
+This will ensure that problems associated with the existing site access and vehicular traffic along West Street are not exacerbated.
+However, depending on the phasing of the two sites, access off West Street may still be needed, potentially as an interim solution via the existing site entrance, and a pedestrian and vehicular link (the latter possibly in the longer term) secured via land south of the Village Hall (site 24).
+A transport assessment will be required if the resulting development is likely to lead to an increase in vehicular traffic on West Street.
+This should consider the impact of traffic on West Street and the adequacy of the access road into the site for the anticipated level and type of traffic. - 9.28 Although the majority of the site lies outside any recognised flood risk zone, there is a very small area on the north-western boundary that current (2017) flood maps indicate may be prone to surface water flooding and given the local geological conditions and low-lying nature of the site, further investigation into groundwater conditions and surface water run-off will be required.
 Discussions with the adjoining property owners are encouraged, as there may be solutions that would also benefit these properties.
 If connecting to the existing sewage treatment plant, the capacity and timescales for any necessary upgrades will need to be considered to ensure that the additional waste water can be accommodated.
 The developer will be expected to contribute directly to the costs of any upgrades to the sewage treatment works, under the Water Industry Act 1991. - 9.29 Subject to viability, the existing barn or a replacement building(s) of at least equivalent volume should be provided for business/community use, with the aim of supporting small businesses, particularly those focussing on teaching local skills, sales of local produce and products and upon space being adapted for community activities. - 9.30 The development should be comprehensively planned to ensure the juxtaposition of different uses is compatible and the necessary infrastructure, including parking spaces, and mitigation measures can be secured. - 9.31 The landowner has expressed the wish to retain the privacy of his dwelling house so the layout of the development will be designed in such a way that his wishes are respected and no new housing will be located directly adjacent to his boundary.